 Have questions about native plants?
 Wonder which native plants will do best in your yard or landscape?
 Stop by the PNPS “Ask a Sage” table, visit the Penn State Extension Master Gardeners booth, or chat with any of our plant vendors.

-Edible Native Plants and Mushrooms Information Table (All day)
+Native and Wild Plants in Pennsylvania Information Table (All day)

 Shaver’s Creek Meet the Birds of Prey Program (1:30–3:00 p.m.)